Published Date: June 21, 2016

 Funding received through the Skills Investment Bursary is taxable.
 In February of each year, T4As are issued for all learners who received a bursary in excess of $500 during the previous tax year.
 The T4A will be mailed to the learner’s last known address.

-Human Services may provide funding for individuals to participate in either tuition-based or contract-based programs on a part-time basis.
 Part-time courses may be taken in a classroom, by distance learning, synchronous or a-synchronous or as a combination of classroom and distance learning.

 Learners may be eligible for funding to participate part-time in the following approved programs: